 PS: Just so any newbies don't think I'm completely hideous and abnormal, here's a photo of me looking normal.
 I know, shocking difference eh.

 I have found my miracle cream, it has saved my eyes, and thousands of others too.
 I regularly get emails and comments from people thanking me for recommending this cream, so watch the video below to see if it's something you might want to try, and you can purchase it here if you're in the UK, and here if you're in the USA or Canada.
 I wholeheartedly couldn't recommend it enough.

 Please click 'subscribe' on my Youtube below if this post & video has helped you:

-I've also found lots of natural makeup and skincare products over the past year since I first wrote this post, please find my full list of them with short reviews here or watch this video:
+I've also found lots of natural makeup and skincare products over the past year since I first wrote this post that are great for sensitive skin and eczema, please find my full list of them with short reviews here or watch this video: